LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 Eligibility

-• Have been granted deferred action under DACA or have applied for deferred action under DACA
+• Granted deferred action under DACA, or have you applied for deferred action under DACA.

 Benefit Levels